Ultra-NX/UltraNX/README_ENG.md

 1. **[Atmosphere](https://github.com/Atmosphere-NX/Atmosphere)** - Atmosphère, custom firmware for the Nintendo Switch.
 1. **[Hekate](https://github.com/CTCaer/hekate)** - Custom Nintendo Switch graphical bootloader, firmware patcher, toolkit and more.
 1. **[Ultra Tuner](https://github.com/Ultra-NX/Ultra-Tuner)** - Package for Ultra Paw (fork of Ultrahand), which allows you to fine-tune the OC parameters for your console.
 In case of unstable overclocking, or if you want to increase the performance of your console, Ultra Tuner is your indispensable assistant.
 1. **[OC-Suite](https://github.com/hanai3Bi/Switch-OC-Suite/)** - Overclocking package by Meha/hanai3Bi, open source guarantees reliability and no hidden nasties.
 Updated in time to support new Atmosphere features.
-Uses modified loader.kip from B3711, which has more CPU undervolt tables (6 levels vs. 4x).
    - The original from Meha is temporarily used.
 1. **Installed Payloads**:
    * [Lockpick_RCM](https://codeberg.org/rashevskyv/kefir) - Program for dumping console keys.
    * [TegraExplorer](https://github.com/suchmememanyskill/TegraExplorer) - A low-level file manager for working with the system.
 1. **Installed Homebrew**
    * [AiO Switch Updater](https://github.com/HamletDuFromage/aio-switch-updater) - Program to update Ultra to the current version, as well as to download cheats.
+   * [Daybreak](https://codeberg.org/rashevskyv/kefir) - A program for updating OS.
    * [DBI](https://github.com/rashevskyv/dbi) - The best file manager, save manager and program installer on the console.
 If you need a different localization - Updater has a choice of EN-RU-PTBR-ZHCN.
 1. **Installed Modules**
    * [SaltyNX](https://github.com/masagrator/SaltyNX) - Background module allowing to modify files/processes in console, supports plugins.
 Not compatible with 32-bit games (list on the project's github).